quinnoshea/claude_builder/src/claude_builder/templates/domains/mlops/MLOPS.md

 **Next Steps & Best Practices:**

-1.  **Use a Tracking Server:** For collaborative projects, set up a central MLflow Tracking Server to log and compare experiments.
+1. **Use a Tracking Server:** For collaboration, set up a central Tracking Server to log and compare experiments.
-2.  **Log Artifacts:** In addition to metrics and parameters, log artifacts such as models, data files, and images to ensure reproducibility.
+2. **Log Artifacts:** Log models, data, and images in addition to metrics and parameters to ensure reproducibility.
-3.  **Model Registry:** Use the MLflow Model Registry to manage your model's lifecycle from staging to production.
+3. **Model Registry:** Manage lifecycle from staging to production with the Model Registry.

 {% endif %}

 {% if dev_environment.tools.kubeflow %}

 ### Kubeflow for MLOps on Kubernetes

-**Detected Tool:** Kubeflow (Confidence: {{ dev_environment.tools.kubeflow.confidence }})
+**Detected Tool:** Kubeflow (Confidence:
+{{ dev_environment.tools.kubeflow.confidence }})

-We've detected Kubeflow configuration files.
-Kubeflow is a powerful platform for deploying and managing machine learning workflows on Kubernetes.
+Kubeflow helps deploy and manage ML workflows on Kubernetes.

 **Next Steps & Best Practices:**

-1.  **Use Pipelines:** Define your ML workflows as pipelines to make them reproducible, scalable, and easy to manage.
+1. **Pipelines:** Define ML workflows as pipelines to make them reproducible and scalable.
-2.  **Leverage Components:** Create reusable components to share and reuse parts of your ML workflows.
+2. **Components:** Create reusable components to share workflow building blocks.
-3.  **Katib for Hyperparameter Tuning:** Use Katib to automate hyperparameter tuning and find the best model for your problem.
+3. **Katib:** Use Katib for automated hyperparameter tuning.

 {% endif %}